luffah/Terminus/readme.md

+> Hey, maybe you wanted to have the source of the modified game Terminus.
+> Sadly, this is the wrong page, now check the [original branch](https://github.com/luffah/Terminus/tree/origin).

 # Terminal game common
 A tool box to create games with command line interface, based on a classical filesystem structure.